EceBesteKarabulut/algorithmic_fairness_simulation/README.md

 ### Balanced Assignment (Exploration-Based)
 Increasing the exploration rate changed which agent became dominant,but task inequality persisted across different runs.
 ### Opportunity-Aware Assignment

 Tasks were distributed much more evenly across agents, with no single agent dominating the workload.

+## What I Learned
+This project showed me that maximizing short-term efficiency can amplify small initial advantages, while opportunity-aware rules lead to more balanced outcome.
+It strengthened my interest in fairness-aware and responsible algorithm design.